iPhone 8 Release Date: 10th Anniversary iPhone To Pay Tribute To First Model

 The feature uses the front camera and some sensors to accurately detect a face.
 To help with that, a related patent was awarded recently to Apple, which describes “Enhanced face detection using depth information.”

 Another feature that could be revolutionary is true wireless charging.
-Samsung has previously already introduced a similar tech, but it doesn’t allow users to use their phones normally.
+Samsung has previously introduced a similar tech, but it doesn’t allow users to use their phones normally.
 There are talks that Apple is developing long-range wireless charging that will not keep users in one spot as in the case of a Lightning cable or a dock.

 iPhone 8 to have upgraded specs